xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 ICD version is reported and the layer version is culled.

-Also, Extensions *must be enabled* (in `vkCreateInstance` or `vkCreateDevice`) before the commands associated with the extensions can be used.
-If you get an Extension command using either `vkGetInstanceProcAddr` or `vkGetDeviceProcAddr`, but fail to enable it, you could experience undefined behavior.
+Also, Extensions *must be enabled* (in `vkCreateInstance` or `vkCreateDevice`) before the functions associated with the extensions can be used.
+If you get an Extension function using either `vkGetInstanceProcAddr` or `vkGetDeviceProcAddr`, but fail to enable it, you could experience undefined behavior.
 This should actually be flagged if you run with Validation layers enabled.